 - All students who are enrolled in high school in the United States are eligible to participate in the challenge.
-Equivalent level home-schooled students (over 13 years of age) are also eligible.
+Equivalent level home-schooled students are also eligible.

 - The challenge is open to individual students and to teams comprised of maximum of four students